-There are multiple ways to open Registry Editor or REGEDIT on Windows 11 PC.
+There are multiple ways to open Registry Editor or REGEDIT on a Windows 11 PC.
 We will review them one by one.

 How to Open Registry Editor in Windows 11 using Windows Search?

 Step 2.
-On the search box, type
+In the search box, type registry.

 How to Open Registry Editor in Windows 11 through Desktop Shortcut?

 Step 1.
-Open the Run dialog box by pressing
+Open the Run dialog box by pressing the Windows + R keys on the keyboard.

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Administrative Tools